Nominations are open from 7 February 2024 to 6 March 2024.

-The Vice Chairperson shall assist the Chairperson with his/her roles and responsibilities, and in the event of a vacancy of the office of the Chairperson, the Vice Chairperson shall serve as acting Chairperson until an election is held.
+The Vice Chairperson shall assist the Chairperson with their roles and responsibilities, and in the event of a vacancy of the office of the Chairperson, the Vice Chairperson shall serve as acting Chairperson until an election is held.

 - Act as a representative of the MDIO and step in when the Chair is unavailable

 - Ensure RA administration is up to date (ASIC, bank signatories, AGM)